M.A. Courses

 Description: A specialized topics course reflecting trends and issues in the study of literary criticism and theory.
 Topics vary per semester.

-ENGL 6066 Texts/Authors and Their Critics
+INGL 6066 Texts/Authors and Their Critics

 Credit hours: 3